All applications for first-year positions must be submitted via the American Medical College Application Service® (AMCAS)

 |Physics (with lab)||2|

 Applicants are strongly encouraged to diversify their undergraduate education.
-While not required for admission to the School of Medicine, a number of courses and subject areas are recommended to medical school-bound students.
+While not required for admission to the School of Medicine, several courses and subject areas have been found helpful in preparing for the medical school curriculum.
 Suggested courses and disciplines include:

-Applicants also are expected to possess a general understanding of health care and medicine based upon employment, shadowing or volunteer experiences.
-Although we do not require specific hours, we do encourage you to invest the time you need to acquire knowledge of the roles of members of the health care team, as well as an understanding of the meaning of working with patients and serving them as a physician.
+Applicants also are expected to possess a general understanding of healthcare and medicine based upon shadowing, volunteer, and/or employment experiences.
+Although a specific number of hours is not required, applicants are encouraged to invest the time needed to acquire knowledge of the roles of members of the healthcare team, as well as an understanding of the meaning of working with patients and serving them as a physician.